cassidyjames/dippi/README.md

 ### Archlinux

-You can get install Dippi from [AUR](https://aur.archlinux.org/packages/dippi/) using
+You can get Dippi from [AUR](https://aur.archlinux.org/packages/dippi/) using
 ```
 yaourt -S dippi
 ```